Do I need to get tested? How to take tests correctly. Mandatory HIV test in certain cases

 There are several types of tests that can detect cancer at an early stage.

-The presence of blood indicates occult bleeding from the lower gastrointestinal tract, which may indicate the presence of a tumor.
+The presence of blood indicates hidden bleeding from the lower gastrointestinal tract, which may indicate the presence of a tumor.

 Cervical cancer